techplus/imagelazyload/README.md

-# imagelazyload
+# image-lazy-loading
-Image Lazy Load.
-Various method to load the image on scroll and other method
+This is jquery plugin to make image loading efficient in various way with loader